Prosumma/Guise/README.md

 let service = try await container.resolve(Service.self)
 ```

 Any synchronous registration may be resolved asynchronously, but the reverse is not true.
 By default, if an attempt is made to resolve an `async` registration in a synchronous context, Guise throws `.requiresAsync`.
-This can be overridden by setting `Entry.allowSynchronousResolutionOfAsyncEntries` to true.
+This can be overridden by setting `ResolutionConfig.allowSynchronousResolutionOfAsyncEntries` to true.
 Because this can briefly block threads in the `async` threadpool, there's a possibility of deadlocks.
 Whether this will actually occur in your application depends upon many factors.
 In a typical application, it's unlikely, but it's a possibility that must be considered.

 If you don't want to turn `allowSynchronousResolutionOfAsyncEntries` on, a safer pattern may be to use lazy resolution: